-1. Executive Summary

-2. Basis of Estimate, Rationale, Assumptions and Market Analysis as required in P120

-3. GSA Report 3474, GSA Report 3473

-4. Summary Reports (ASTM UNIFORMAT II, Work Item and CSI MasterFormat formats as applicable)

-5. Detail Line Item Cost Reports

-6. Core/Shell and Tenant Improvement Cost Estimate, as per GSA Pricing Policy.
-TI estimates must be prepared for each tenant.
+- 1. Executive Summary - 2.
+Basis of Estimate, Rationale, Assumptions and Market Analysis as required in P120 - 3.
+GSA Report 3474, GSA Report 3473 - 4.
+Summary Reports (ASTM UNIFORMAT II, Work Item and CSI MasterFormat formats as applicable) - 5.
+Detail Line Item Cost Reports - 6.
+Core/Shell and Tenant Improvement Cost Estimate, as per GSA Pricing Policy.
+TI estimates must be prepared for each tenant. - 7.
+Provide separate estimates for phased work, or bid alternates/options - 8.
+To ensure the project is developing on-budget, - a list of cost-saving items that would collectively reduce the project cost to approximately 10 percent below budget.

-7. Provide separate estimates for phased work, or bid alternates/options a list of cost-saving items that would collectively reduce the project cost to approximately 10 percent below budget.
-9. Verify that the Design Development Phase Submissions can be constructed within the project budget.
+Verify that the Design Development PhaseSubmissions can be constructed within the project budget.

-8. To ensure the project is developing on-budget,